A BRIEF HISTORY OF TUNBRIDGE WELLS, KENT, ENGLAND

 TUNBRIDGE WELLS IN THE 18th CENTURY AND 19th CENTURY

-By the early 18th century the present street plan of the town centre had been laid out and in 1703 The Grove was donated to the town by a landowner as a public park.
+By the early 18th century the present street plan of the town center had been laid out and in 1703 The Grove was donated to the town by a landowner as a public park.
 Tubridge Wells may have had a population of about 1,500 in 1725.
 Then in 1736 Richard 'Beau' Nash, a rich dandy and socialite came to the town and appointed himself master of ceremonies.
 He arranged balls and other social events.
 Tunbridge reached its peak in the early and mid 18th century.
 However in the late 18th century a new fashion began for visiting the seaside.
 This drew visitors away from the town.

 Tunbridge Wells had a fire brigade as early as 1794.
 It was one of the first towns in England to have an organised fire brigade.

 During the 19th century Tunbridge prospered.
-In the early 19th century a theatre was built.
+In the early 19th century a theater was built.
 It was later converted to a corn exchange where grain was bought and sold.
 In the early part of the century a new estate was built around Mount Pleasant Road.
 The Church of the Holy Trinity was built in 1829.
 The new buildings included a terrace called Calverley Park Terrace, built in the early 1830s.
 By then the population of Tunbridge Wells had reached about 6,000.

 In 1826 a water company was formed to provide piped water, but no sewers were built in Tunbridge Wells till the early 1870s.
 In 1829 a dispensary was founded where the poor were given free medicines.
 Then in 1884 a general hospital was formed.
 In 1835 a body of men called the Improvement Commissioners was formed with powers to pave, clean and light the streets of Tunbridge.
 They also had authority over markets and the water supply.